Just dare us to keep collecting reasons for you to love Santa Fe. We’ll do it!

 9. Santa Fe Farmers’ Market

 Since the late 1960s and the early days of the farm-to-table movement, farmers have gathered on Saturdays in the capital city of Santa Fe to sell their produce.
 And today is no different, except that now more than 150 vendors from 15 different counties gather each Saturday year-round in their very own building and space at the Santa Fe Railyard to sell their fresh food!
 (A robust market happens on Tuesdays, too.)
-The Farmers’ Market mornings are a highly social scene, definitely the place to be, not only because buying locally from growers you know is a healthy personal choice, but because Santa Fe is a community that believes in supporting small farms and sustainable agriculture.
+The Santa Fe Farmers’ Market mornings are a highly social scene, definitely the place to be, not only because buying locally from growers you know is a healthy personal choice, but because Santa Fe is a community that believes in supporting small farms and sustainable agriculture.
 Swing by for a just-plucked tomato, some fresh flowers, or a muffin made with local ingredients.

 10. Very Walkable